 The next Proposition shows that, in general, solving the multi-time marginal case requires a larger model than the single-time case defined before. \begin{proposition} It holds that

 and also \end{proposition} The proof of this Lemma can be found in Appendix \ref{sec:proofs}.

-\begin{remark} Note that this result further motivates the distinction between problems \ref{prb:multi_time} and \ref{prb:single_time}.
-In fact this Proposition shows that, at least in principle, there could be a larger reduction if we are only interested in describing only the evolution of the marginal distribution at a specific time.
-Moreover, the conditioned effective subspace contains the effective subspace, thus showing, due to Corollary \ref{cor:single-time_model_reduction}, that a solution for problem \ref{prb:multi_time} is also a solution for problem \ref{prb:single_time}. \end{remark}
+\begin{remark} This result clarifies the relation as well as the distinction between problems \ref{prb:multi_time} and \ref{prb:single_time}.
+In fact, this Proposition shows that, at least in principle, there could be a larger reduction if we are only interested in describing only the evolution of the marginal distribution at a specific time.
+Moreover, the conditioned effective subspace contains the effective subspace, thus showing, due to Corollary \ref{cor:single-time_model_reduction}, that a solution for Problem \ref{prb:multi_time} is also a solution for Problem \ref{prb:single_time}. \end{remark}